rolkra/explore/README.md

 ### Manual exploration

-Example how to use the functions of the explore package to explore the iris dataset
+Example how to use the functions of the explore package to explore tidy data (each row is an observation) like the iris dataset:

 ```r
 # load packages